liquidctl/liquidctl/docs/developer/protocol/asus_ryuo.md

-# ASUS ROG Ryuo I 240 liquid cooler protocol
+# ASUS ROG Ryuo I 240 Liquid Cooler Protocol

-_New in git: added support for the ASUS ROG Ryuo I 240 AIO with fixed fan speed control and firmware version reporting._

 The data of all USB packets is 65 bytes long and prefixed with `0xEC`.